T-0-N-M-0-Y/Gym-Class-Scheduling-and-Membership-Management-System-Task/README.md

 # 🏋️ Gym Class Scheduling and Membership Management System

 A role-based gym management backend system built with **TypeScript**, **Express.js**, **MongoDB**, and **JWT** authentication.
-It supports Admin, Trainer, and Trainee roles — with class scheduling, booking, and profile features.
+It supports Admin, Trainer, and Trainee roles — with class scheduling, booking.

 ---